MagdalenaMW/MySQL_Project-Restaurant_Orders/README.md

 Give a ⭐️ if you like this project!

 ## 📝 License
-This DB comes from https://mavenanalytics.io/data-playground?pageSize=10
+This DB comes from [MAVEN Analytics](https://mavenanalytics.io/data-playground?pageSize=10)